EmilRamsvik/Digital-Garden/docs/Programming/Unix/Unix.md

 - **General Text Manipulation:** Extracting information like email addresses, phone numbers, or other structured data from unstructured text.

 ## Emacs
-Emacs can be defined as a cult
+Emacs can be defined as a cult.
+I have not delved down that rabbit hole, and I do not think I intend to.

+Cults are cool if you are in them, so maybe it is worth it.
+Who am I to know.
 # Links
 -